 - information regarding your other rights under the GDPR / Data Protection Act 2018.

 We will ask you for proof of your identity and proof of your address.
-The CCG then has one month to respond to your request, from receipt of the above information.
+The organisation then has one month to respond to your request, from receipt of the above information.

-The CCG is able to extend the period of compliance by a further two months where requests are complex or numerous.
-If this is the case, the CCG will inform you within one month of the receipt of the request and explain why the extension is necessary.
+The organisation is able to extend the period of compliance by a further two months where requests are complex or numerous.
+If this is the case, the organisation will inform you within one month of the receipt of the request and explain why the extension is necessary.

 You may be able to access the records of your child/children.
 However, if a clinician has stated he/she believes your child/children to be competent to make their own decisions, then you will not have an automatic right of access.
 If this is the case, any requests for copies of your child’s records will need to be with the consent of your child.
 To apply for access, please use the procedure above.